forcedotcom/source-deploy-retrieve/contributing/coding-guidelines.md

 - Use camelCase for `function` and `method` names
 - Use camelCase for `property` names and `local variables`
 - Use whole words in names when possible
-- Use camelCase for file names (name files after the main Type it exports)
+- Use camelCase for sourceFilePath names (name files after the main Type it exports)

 ## Conventions